 Concordia University Texas offers a limited opportunity for students to receive instruction in an approved course within its curriculum through personal arrangement between the student and instructor.
 To apply for Course-by-Arrangement instruction, a valid scheduling conflict (see definition below) must exist.
-Permission to take a Course-by-Arrangement must be approved by the instructor, the advisor, the Director of the appropriate school and the Registrar or, for students in the Adult Degree Program, the Associate Vice President, Partnerships, and the Registrar.
+Permission to take a Course-by-Arrangement must be approved by the instructor, the advisor, the Director of the appropriate school and the Director of the Office of Student Registration and Records or, for students in the Adult Degree Program, the Associate Vice President, Partnerships, and the Director of the Office of Student Registration and Records.